PearsonAPI/Pearson-Api-Sdk/Travel-API-reference.md

 A short set of notes for the Pearson Travel API.
 ================================================

-[Pearson Developer Portal For Apis](http://developer.pearson.com/apis) has the complete interactive documentation for each api.
-This is a quick summary for Top 10 Travel.

 #### Pearson TopTen Travel Api Endpoints:

 From a base URL of: http://api.pearson.com/v2/travel